BentTranberg/BentTranberg.github.io/fsharp_get_started.md

 that aims to teach F# from the ground up, is lazer-like focus on functional programming.
 That's unfortunate.
 I didn't grok F# until I was lucky enough to stumble on the site [F# for fun and profit](https://fsharpforfunandprofit.com/), by
 Scott Wlaschin.
 The site is practically a book, only on the web.
 (It's downloadable as a PDF.)
 I recommend you start there, to avoid wandering about in the desert like I did for a year or two.
+I'm not saying a book can't be useful too, but you just don't want to miss that site.

 ## Getting help with your issues